powehihihi/test-generator-c/README.md

  - name of the program to test,
  - valid sets of arguments,
  - time limit for a runtime,
- - ct key (stands for clever test), responsible for 1. and 2. testing tasks Based on each file, TestGenerator creates a BASH-script test for the program specified in the file.
+ - ct key (stands for clever test), responsible for 1. and 2. testing tasks.

+Based on each file, TestGenerator creates a BASH-script test for the program specified in the file.